Tremblant – like Disney on Skis

 Tremblant is historical too, started in 1939 by an eccentric Philadelphia millionaire as the first ski resort in the east (second only to Sun Valley in Idaho).

-If you can’t swing a family ski trip to Europe, drive to Tremblant for a Euro-style vacation.
-While not as authentic as 400-year old Quebec City , Tremblant is fun, French, and offers the full resort experience with ice skating on the lake, an amusement park swim club called La Source, a movie theatre, even a pottery studio.
+Its like a family ski trip to Europe, driving to Tremblant for a Euro-style vacation.
+While not as authentic as 400-year old Quebec City , Tremblant is fun, French, and offers the full resort experience with ice skating on the lake.

 Try to visit Tremblant midweek, when it’s not as busy (and not such a party scene).
 For families, it’s like Disney on skis and Europe without the airfare, passports are required at the Border.
 For couples, Tremblant is extremely romantic and entertaining, skiing is a mere amenity.
 There is even a Casino on mountain reached by gondola, which seems incongruous for a ski resort, but that’s Quebec for you.